 Know Your Customer (KYC) involves identifying and verifying a customer’s identity when they open a bank account.
 Mandatory for banks, KYC is the first critical step in an AML program.

-In the KYC procedure, banks collect customer information and check its accuracy.
+In the KYC procedure, banks collect customer identification and check its accuracy.
 Banks make sure that a customer’s digital identity matches their real-world identity, proving they are who they say they are.

 This process can be done using ID document verification, face verification and proof of address (bills or bank statements).
 An identity verification solution can help you meet your KYC obligations while delivering protection for your business and convenience to your customers.